Rodent: Smell

-Auditory
+Sound

 Common degus have a complex vocal repertoire.

 Many rodent species, particularly those that are diurnal and social, have a wide range of alarm calls that are emitted when they perceive threats.
 There are both direct and indirect benefits of doing this.
-A potential predator may stop when it knows it has been detected, or an alarm call can allow conspecifics or related individuals to take evasive action.
-Several species, for example prairie dogs, have complex anti-predator alarm call systems.
-These species may have different calls for different predators (e.g. aerial predators or ground-based predators) and each call contains information about the nature of the precise threat.
-The urgency of the threat is also conveyed by the acoustic properties of the call.
+A potential predator may stop when it knows it has been detected, or an alarm call can allow related individuals or others of the same species to take evasive action.
+Prairie dogs in particular have complex anti-predator alarm call systems.
+These species may have different calls for different predators (e.g., aerial predators or ground-based predators), and each call contains information about the nature of the precise threat.
+The urgency of the threat can also be conveyed by the acoustic properties of the call.

 Social rodents have a wider range of vocalizations than do solitary species.
-Fifteen different call-types have been recognized in adult Kataba mole rats and four in juveniles.
-Similarly, the common degu, another social, burrowing rodent, exhibits a wide array of communication methods and has an elaborate vocal repertoire comprising fifteen different categories of sound.
+At least fifteen separate call types have been recorded in adult Kataba mole-rats and four in juveniles.
+Similarly, the common degu, another social, burrowing rodent, exhibits an elaborate vocal range comprising fifteen different vocalizations.
 Ultrasonic calls play a part in social communication between dormice and are used when the individuals are out of sight of each other.

 House mice use both audible and ultrasonic calls in a variety of contexts.
 Audible vocalizations can often be heard during agonistic or aggressive encounters, whereas ultrasound is used in sexual communication and also by pups when they have fallen out of the nest.